(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 Read more about establishing ownership from here.

 If you want to know more about how to enforce ownership and maintenance of different data models on the ServiceNow platform, please do not hesitate to ask.
-Book a meeting with me, and I will show you how Data Content Manager can help you on your journey towards CSDM compliance, and a better return on your ServiceNow investment.
+Book a meeting with me, and I will show you how Data Content Manager can help you on your journey towards CSDM compliance and a better return on your ServiceNow investment.

 Regarding “CSDM Compliance” and how out-of-the-box tools like the “CSDM Data Foundations Dashboard” can help, you should read this comparison to DCM.
+We’ve also published more detailed articles that compare the OOB dashboards to DCM specifically related to the CSDM Crawl Phase and the CSDM Walk Phase.

 Talk to Us